pojo-accessibility

 Cultural Organizations

 I have an ongoing major project examining the Independent Artists’ Union, a tenacious group of Ontario artists who set out in the 1980s to organize the province’s artists into a new collective agency.
-This work has led to research-creation outputs including Working Odds, a project for the exhibition Educating Our Desire (2024), as well as the manuscript-in-progress Making Art Work: The Independent Artists’ Union and the Demand for a Living Wage (co-authored with Greig de Peuter).
+This work has led to research-creation outputs including Persistent Odds (2024), a project for the exhibition Educating Our Desire, as well as the manuscript-in-progress Making Art Work: The Independent Artists’ Union and the Demand for a Living Wage (co-authored with Greig de Peuter).
 I have also undertaken research on UNESCO, exploring how the organization’s work to coordinate museum activities internationally shaped Canadian cultural policies and institutions.